modmore/Gitify/README.md

 ## Creating a new Project

 To create a new project, you can manually create a .gitify file, or run `php Gitify.php init [directory]` where `[directory]` is empty, or a directory relative to the position of the Gitify.php file.
 The .gitify file will be created in that directory.
-There needs to be config.core.php file in the same directory as the .gitify file, so either initialise Gitify in the root of a MODX site, or add the config.core.php filegit push to point to a MODX core.
+There needs to be config.core.php file in the same directory as the .gitify file, so either initialise Gitify in the root of a MODX site, or add the config.core.php file to point to a MODX core.

 To do: